At salesforce.com inc. (NYSE:CRM), the Share Price Got a Bit Ahead of the Fundamentals

 Is the stock of CRM attractive?

-In related news, Chairman of the Board & co-CEO, Benioff Marc sold 10,000 shares of the company’s stock in a transaction that recorded on Mar 10.
-The sale was performed at an average price of 156.72, for a total value of 1,567,226.
-As the sale deal closes, the Chairman of the Board & co-CEO, Benioff Marc now sold 10,000 shares of the company’s stock, valued at 1,535,443.
-Also, Pres/Chief Engineering Officer, Tallapragada Srinivas sold 5,000 shares of the company’s stock in a deal that was recorded on Mar 09.
-The shares were price at an average price of 151.61 per share, with a total market value of 758,050.
-Following this completion of acquisition, the Chairman of the Board & co-CEO, Benioff Marc now holds 10,000 shares of the company’s stock, valued at 1,630,980.
-In the last 6 months, insiders have changed their ownership in shares of company stock by 0.20%.
+In related news, Chair of the Board & CEO, Benioff Marc sold 10,000 shares of the company’s stock in a transaction that recorded on Mar 16.
+The sale was performed at an average price of 131.93, for a total value of 1,319,316.
+As the sale deal closes, the Director, Conway Craig now sold 225 shares of the company’s stock, valued at 29,475.
+Also, Chair of the Board & CEO, Benioff Marc sold 10,000 shares of the company’s stock in a deal that was recorded on Mar 13.
+The shares were price at an average price of 142.13 per share, with a total market value of 1,421,311.
+Following this completion of acquisition, the Director, Roos John Victor now holds 119 shares of the company’s stock, valued at 17,787.
+In the last 6 months, insiders have changed their ownership in shares of company stock by 3.60%.